 Expand Our Product Offerings.
 We intend to grow our asset management platform to include additional investment products that are complementary to the Existing Gladstone Funds.
 As we expand our product offerings, we expect to leverage the investor base of the Existing Gladstone Funds, and to attract new investors.
 Finally, we expect to leverage our direct origination platform, underwriting process and active credit management capabilities to grow our product offerings.
 There are a number of complementary strategies that we are currently pursuing across our platform.
-We intend to use our portion of the net proceeds from this offering, and may use the net proceeds from any future offering, if any, for growth strategies, which may include: (i) providing capital to the Existing Gladstone Funds and the Future Gladstone Funds, including through general partnership interests; (ii) providing additional capital to Gladstone Acquisition in connection with its Initial Business Combination; and (iii) working capital to supplement our existing line of credit.
+We intend to use our portion of the net proceeds from this offering, and may use the net proceeds from any future offering, if any, for growth strategies, which may include: (i) providing capital to the Existing Gladstone Funds and the Future Gladstone Funds, including through general partnership interests; and (ii) working capital to supplement our existing line of credit.
 We will make investments in the Existing Gladstone Funds and the Future Gladstone Funds solely to the extent that we are not required to register as an investment company under the 1940 Act.
 If launched, Gladstone Retail will seek to purchase and own retail properties, which we define as locations that are open to the public and provide a product or service, and Gladstone Farming will seek to purchase agricultural operations which generate operating income across the United States that are focused on high-value crops such as organic vegetables, fruits and nuts and those of which may be converted to organic and farming related operations and businesses that support the farming industry.
 If launched, Gladstone Partners will seek to invest alone or co-invest in new portfolio companies with the Gladstone BDCs.
-In the event that Gladstone Acquisition successfully completes its initial business combination, it is likely that we will prioritize deployment of capital to Gladstone Acquisition rather than Gladstone Farming.